1. What does Kinabalu mean?

-17. Can I miss the pre-activity briefing conducted the day I arrive?
+17. Can I missed the pre-activity briefing conducted the day I arrived?

 All of via ferrata climbers are required to attend this mandatory pre-activity briefing and familiarization session.
 This session starts between 3pm and 4pm.
 Late arrivals may not be considered eligible to participate in the activity the next morning.
 This is really for your own safety, be it if you are a first-time climber or an experienced mountaineer.

-18. In case I miss my mandatory pre-activity briefing sessions and unable to proceed with the activities, can I get any refund?
+18. In case I missed my mandatory pre-activity briefing sessions and unable to proceed with the activities, can I get any refund?

 No. As this is the rules and regulation sets by the service provider which we have no control over.